bankjirayuth/Parcel_Management_Automation--RPAbot_UiPath/README.md

 | Uipath|Google Forms|Google Sheets|Line|Kerry user|

 ## How to use this project.
-Sent customer to fill out this google form https://forms.gle/WobNmiSKcaCQN9r79
+Sent customer to fill out this [Link Google form](https://link-url-here.org)